jillibus/Vechicle-Identification/README.md

   * The metadata about the images were also in pieces, this time in 3 sets.
     * A set holding the labels
     * A set holding the training metadata, in a specific order to line up with the image names of the training images
-    * A set holding the testing metadata, in a specific order to line up with the image names of the training images
+    * A set holding the testing metadata, in a specific order to line up with the image names of the testing images
   * The metadata is writting in an old programming language, _Matlab_
   * The matadata is not in a format such as a CSV file, a Panda's DataFrame, or any other format we were familiar with.
   * The capture of the metadata needed to be converted from MatLab to a DataFrame, loaded into a Database.